mohammedhossam92/alx-system_engineering-devops/0x00-shell_basics/README.md

 9- rm for removing the file
 10- rm -r for removing dir and its content
 11- cd - go back
-12- listing . for current and .. for parent and /boot for the third dir
+12- listing . for current and .. for parent and /boot for the third dir 13- file command for file type